 Interestingly enough, another well-known celebrity has chosen to endorse Life Settlements (and probably not because she needs a paycheck – this octogenarian is still red-hot in show business!)
 Actress Betty White has done commercials for a company in the Life Settlement industry and has gone on record stating that she “would encourage any senior who is considering letting their life insurance policy lapse to consider a life settlement.”
 (I can’t help but wonder if she is the friend who helped the McMahons with her advice….)

 But there are many other reasons, besides financial stress, to consider selling a life insurance policy.
 The beneficiary may have passed away.
 The policyholder might simply wish to use the money differently, such as starting a business or sending a grandchild to a private college.
 The policy holder may have multiple policies and no longer need them all, or the policy may insure a “key man” in a business partnership who has retired.

 Is selling your life insurance policy the only solution for seniors seeking cash?
 Absolutely not!
 Many seniors simply don’t qualify, and even if they do, it’s important to look at what option makes the best sense for your particular situation.

 One advantage of a whole-life policy is that it gives you many options.
 For instance, the cash value can be used to pay up premiums so that no more premium payments are ever needed!
 Stay tuned and we’ll examine other ways to use your policy to obtain cash (while you’re still living) – withOUT having to sell your policy.

-For more information on Life Settlements, we invite you to read about their history and rise as a new asset class, learn how they can help you truly diversity your portfolio, and watch a 19-minute video that explains this investment in greater detail.
+For more information on Life Settlements, we invite you to read about their history and rise as a new asset class and learn how they can help you truly diversity your portfolio.
+To learn more about investing in life settlements, watch this 10-minute video that explains life settlements in greater detail.